Why giving smartphones to calm down kids’ tantrums may not be healthy

 A team of researchers in Hungary and Canada found that the approach known as parental digital emotion regulation leads to the inability of children to effectively regulate their emotions later in life.

-“Here we show that if parents regularly offer a digital device to their child to calm them or stop a tantrum, they won’t learn to regulate their emotions,” said researcher Veronika Konok at Eotvos Lorand University in Hungary.
+“Here we show that if parents regularly offer a digital device to their child to calm them or to stop a tantrum, the child won’t learn to regulate their emotions,” said Veronika Konok, a researcher at Eotvos Lorand University in Hungary.

 “This leads to more severe emotion-regulation problems, specifically, anger management problems, later in life,” she added.